Download the Playbook

 - Guidance for how a sustainable community-leadership model can be integrated into organizational operations.

-As communities plan for a more resilient and equitable future for its citizens, investing in meaningful community engagement is critical.
+As communities plan for a more resilient and sustainable future for all of its citizens, investing in meaningful community engagement is critical.
 This goes beyond “checklist” requirements for public involvement to instead embracing models that shift power back to the community and that prioritize their right to inform and drive the decisions that impact them.
-This government and institutional investment serves to connect and build trust with communities, especially those that have been historically excluded from public processes and may have experienced harm as a result of them.
+This government and institutional investment serves to connect and build trust with communities, especially those that have been excluded from public processes and may have experienced harm as a result of them.
 Ultimately, uplifting and prioritizing community voice allows for the collective actions that can create healthier, more vibrant communities for all of their citizens.

 Community Liaison Framework